 With this many sick people out and about during the busiest travel time of the year, you must take the proper precautions to keep germs at bay.
 We’ve rounded up the smartest and savviest tips on how to stay healthy on your next flight.

 - Choose your seat carefully.
 You can actually minimize your exposure to airborne illnesses with this simple strategy.
 Pick a window seat that is close to the front or back of the aircraft.
 Why?
-Germs are spread through human activity and movement, and a study in the Proceedings of the National Academy of Sciences observed that people in these areas had the least amount of contact with other passengers.
+Germs are spread through human activity and movement, and this study observed that people in these areas had the least amount of contact with other passengers.

 - Skip the airport bar and stay hydrated.
 “Traveling can be painfully hectic and airplanes are very dry, so it is really easy to forget to drink enough water,” says Dr. Ken Redcross, a board-certified physician in internal medicine.
 Alcoholic drinks will further contribute to dehydration.
 So, any time the beverage cart comes by, he recommends you opt for water.
 A general rule is to drink at least 4 to 8 ounces of water for every hour in the air.

 - Keep your hands clean.
 One of the easiest ways to prevent getting sick is regular handwashing.
 It reduces the number of germs on your hands and prevents them from spreading to your eyes, nose, and mouth.
 If you’re too far from a sink or simply want to avoid the airplane lavatory, hand sanitizer is a good second choice.
 The CDC recommends using a sanitizer with at least 60% alcohol to be effective.